 - The Forest Legacy Program was established by the 1990 Farm Bill.
 It provides grants to the state of Minnesota to identify and protect important private forest lands threatened by conversion to nonforest uses.

-- The state of Minnesota has identified 14 candidate Forest Legacy Areas containing important forests in need of protection.
-Several candidate Forest Legacy Areas have been activated by going through a public review process.
+- The state of Minnesota has identified 14 candidate Forest Legacy areas containing important forests in need of protection.
+Several candidate Forest Legacy areas have been established by going through a public review process.

-- To be considered for the Forest Legacy Program, a tract of land must lie partially or entirely within an activated Forest Legacy Area.
+- To be considered for the Forest Legacy Program, a tract of land must lie partially or entirely within an designated Forest Legacy area.